SimonSubokLee/ston-docs-son/admin/getting_started.rst

 -  ``<Address2>``

-   If all ``<Address>`` are working without problems, ``<Address2>`` will not run for the service.
-   However, if any failure is detected in the active servers from ''<Address>'', the substitute ones from ''<Address2>'' are activated.
+   If all ``<Address>`` es are working without problems,  ``<Address2>`` will not be used.
+However, if any failures are detected in the active servers, a standby server will be used as a replacement until the failed server recovers.
+If a failure occurs in a standby server, the server will never be used until it can recover.
-   If servers from ''<Address>'' are recovered, the substitue servers return to standby status.
-   If there is any error in the substitue servers, the substitute server will never become active nor standby for service until all errors are recovered.

 .. _api-etc-help: